Business Card QR Code Generator

 - Don't make the QR code too small to scan easily

-- Don't use low contrast colors that make scanning difficult
+- Don’t use low-contrast colors that reduce scan accuracy

 - Don't forget to update the QR code if your professional URL changes